jameskoster/woocommerce-grid-list-toggle/readme.txt

 The grid view you will be familiar with as this is WooCommerce's default layout for product archives.

+Please feel free to contribute on <a href="https://github.com/jameskoster/woocommerce-grid-list-toggle">github</a>.

 == Installation ==

 1. Upload `woocommerce-grid-list-toggle` to the `/wp-content/plugins/` directory